JohnCallingham/MQTTInterface/README.md

 # MQTTInterface
-A program to interface between JMRI and sensors, servos and relays.
+A program to interface between JMRI and digital inputs, digital outputs and servos.
 Designed to run on a Wemos D1 Mini.
 ## Functions
-* Provides three types of software objects - servos, sensors, and relays - which equate to the JMRI tables - Turnouts, Sensors and Lights.
+* Provides three types of software objects - servos, inputs, and outputs - which equate to the JMRI tables - Turnouts, Sensors and Lights.
 * A web server is included which displays a multipage interface for configuration and testing.
 ## Library Dependants
 * Nick O'Leary's [PubSubClient libary](https://github.com/knolleary/pubsubclient/) is required to handle the MQTT communications.
-* Markus Sattler's [WebSockets library](https://github.com/Links2004/arduinoWebSockets) is required to support the communication between server and client.
+* Markus Sattler's [WebSockets library](https://github.com/Links2004/arduinoWebSockets) is required to support the communication between web server and client.
+* Adafruit's [PWM Servo Driver Library](https://github.com/adafruit/Adafruit-PWM-Servo-Driver-Library) is required to interface to the PCA9685 servo driver IC.
+* Adafruit's [MCP23017 Arduino Library](https://github.com/adafruit/Adafruit-MCP23017-Arduino-Library) is required to interface to the MCP23107 digital input/output IC.
-## Configurable Items
+## Software Items
 ### MQTTContainer
-* setBroker
-* setPort
-* setStartupTopic
+This single object contains MQTTInput, MQTTOutput and MQTTServo objects.
+The following methods are available for configuration;-
+* setBroker().
+This allows the name of the MQTT Broker to be set.
+Defaults to "raspberrypi".
+* setPort().
+This allows the port of the MQTT Broker to be set.
+Defaults to 1883.
+* setStartupTopic().
+This allows the startup topic to be set.
+Defaults to "events".
+This is the MQTT topic used to announce that the program has started and the message published to this topic gives information about the program's configuration.
-### MQTTRelay
+### MQTTInput
+Objects of this class can be added to the container by the use of the container's addInput() method.
+The parameters to this method are;-
+* pinNumber.
+This is the port number on the MCP23017 or the GPIO port on the 8266.
+* inputTopic.
+This is the MQTT topic to which messages are published for this input object.
+* mcp.
+Optional.
+If specified then pinNumber refers to the port on the MCP23017.
+If not, then it is a GPIO port on the 8266.

+The following methods are available for configuration;-
+* setDebounceDelay_mS().
+This allows the debouce delay in milli seconds to be specified.
+Defaults to 50 mS.
+* setActiveMessage().
+This allows the MQTT message sent when the input becomes active to be set.
+Defaults to "ACTIVE".
+* setInactiveMessage().
+This allows the MQTT message sent when the input becomes inactive to be set.
+Defaults to "INACTIVE".
-### MQTTSensor
+### MQTTOutput
-* setDebounceDelay_mS
+Objects of this class can be added to the container by the use of the container's addOutput() method.
+The parameters to this method are;-
+* pinNumber.
+This is the port number on the MCP23017 or the GPIO port on the 8266.
+* outputTopic.
+This is the MQTT topic to which the output object subscribes.
+* mcp.
+Optional.
+If specified then pinNumber refers to the port on the MCP23017.
+If not, then it is a GPIO port on the 8266.

+There are no methods available for configuration.
 ### MQTTServo
-* Creating a servo object.
-This can be done in two ways.
-    - If the servo is connected to a native 8266 port use 'container.addServo(4, "trains/track/turnout/124");'
-    - If the servo is connected to an I2C PWM expander port use 'container.addServo(5, "trains/track/turnout/123", pwm);'
-* setAngleClosed
-* setAngleThrown
-* setTimeFromClosedToThrown_mS
-* setTimeFromThrownToClosed_mS
-* setThrownSensorTopic
-* setClosedSensorTopic
+Objects of this class can be added to the container by the use of the container's addServo() method.
+The methods to this parameter are;-
+* pinNumber.
+This is the port number on the PWM servo driver.
+* servoTopic.
+This is the MQTT topic to which the servo object subscribes.
+* pwm.
+This is the PWM servo driver.

+The following methods are available for configuration;-
+* setTimeFromClosedToThrown_mS.
+This time is the same regardless of how far the servo has to move.
+* setTimeFromThrownToClosed_mS.
+This time is the same regardless of how far the servo has to move.
+* setThrownTopic.
+If this value is set the software will publish an MQTT message to this topic when the servo reaches the thrown angle.
+* setClosedTopic.
+If this value is set the software will publish an MQTT message to this topic when the servo reaches the closed angle.
+* setMidPointTopic.
+If this value is set the software will publish an MQTT message to this topic when the servo reaches the mid point angle.